martavp/docs/docs/index.md

 This website is a resource with the technical details for users to make effective use of DTU Sophia computing and storage resources.

-The Sophia HPC cluster runs the GNU/Linux CentOS operating system and the cluster installation is based on the [OpenHPC](https://openhpc.community) framework.
+The Sophia HPC cluster runs the Linux CentOS operating system and the cluster installation is based on the [OpenHPC](https://openhpc.community) framework.

 The default shell is [bash](https://www.gnu.org/software/bash/) and